Vennverse/autojobr-main/replit.md

 - **System Design Choices**: The project maintains a secure client/server separation.
 Database schema uses Drizzle ORM with automatic type generation.
 The application is designed to work with multiple AI providers and allows for graceful fallbacks.

 ## External Dependencies
 - **Payment Processing**: Stripe and PayPal integration for subscriptions and one-time payments.
+Features PayPal hosted buttons for specific services (mock interviews, virtual interviews, ranking tests, test retakes) with secure payment processing and immediate access provisioning.
 - **AI Services**: Groq, OpenAI, and custom NLP services are integrated for AI functionalities.
 - **Authentication**: Google OAuth is used for user authentication.